cchantep/tnuctipun/docs/user-guide/index.md

 - MongoDB concepts (documents, collections, queries)
 - Serde for serialization (helpful but not required)

-Let's get started with understanding [why Tnunctipun exists](01-introduction.md) and how it can improve your MongoDB applications.
+Let's get started with understanding [why Tnuctipun exists](01-introduction.md) and how it can improve your MongoDB applications.